volcengine/volcengine-csi-driver/deploy/ebs/README.md

 kubectl create -f ./csi-ebs-node.yaml
 ```

-> Note: You need to config AKSK info to plugin; Set VOLC_ACCESSKEY, VOLC_SECRETKEY, VOLC_REGION and VOLC_HOST to environment;
+> Note: You need to config AKSK and server info to plugin too; Set VOLC_ACCESSKEY, VOLC_SECRETKEY, VOLC_HOST to environment in csi-ebs-driver container;

 - Step4: Check Status of CSI plugin